 How to House Your Snake

 Before you get your pet snake, make sure you have a proper home for it.
+This Repti Zoo Terrarium will do the trick.
 The males are smaller than the females, so take that into account when choosing your enclosure.

-An important thing to take into consideration when setting up your cage is where they live in the wild.
+An important thing to take into consideration when setting up your enclosure is where they live in the wild.
 Egg-eater snakes live in a dry climate, so you do not want to set up a tropical enclosure.

 These snakes don’t hide underground.
-About an inch of a substrate will be enough bedding for the bottom of your enclosure.[ii]
-You should set up the cage to where one side is heated and one side is room temperature.
+About an inch of a substrate will be enough bedding for the bottom of your enclosure.
+You should set up the enclosure to where one side is heated and one side is room temperature.
 They also need something they can hide in.

-Some people use enclosures specifically designed for reptiles.
+The best option are enclosures specifically designed for reptiles.
 Depending on your budget and your preference, you can make the enclosure as simple or as elaborate as you like.
 As long as the snake has what it needs, the rest is all personal preference.

 Egg-eater snakes are only active at night, so they will hide most of the day.
 That’s why it is so important that they have two hiding places to feel safe.

 One of the hiding places should be on the warm end of the enclosure.
-The other one should be on the cool end of the enclosure.
-Snakes are cold-blooded, so they regulate their body temperature based on their environment.
+The other one should be on the cool end.
+Snakes are cold-blooded, so they regulate their body temperature using their environment.
 It is very important that their environment is as close as possible to how they live in the wild.

 They are not “soakers,” so a fairly small bowl of water for drinking is enough.
 They also need things to climb on.
 You want your snake to be content in its environment.
 Make sure you have tree branches and leaves, so they feel like they’re climbing a tree.

 Sometimes you have to think like a snake.
 Think about what your snake would need to survive in the wild, and try to mimic that in your enclosure.

 You can use plastic plant material, like ivy vines for example, for the leaves.
 These are readily available at your local craft store.
 If you don’t live near a craft store, these can be found online also.

 Acquiring finch eggs is more difficult.
 You may have to go to a pet store that sells finches and ask them what they do with their eggs.
 If they just throw them away, they may be willing to give them to you.

 Another option to consider if you need finch eggs on a regular basis is to raise your own finches.
 This is not one of the more popular options.
-It could be a viable option if you have the room, and you like birds.
+It could be a viable option if you have the space, and you like birds.

-In the wild, they go long periods of time without eating, because birds don’t lay eggs all year.
+In the wild, they go long periods of time without eating, because birds don’t lay eggs all year round.
 You may find that your snake is not eating that often, but that doesn’t mean it is sick.

-If you notice your snake starting to lose weight, though, then it is time to take it to the vet.
+That said, if you notice your snake starting to lose weight, then it is time to take it to the vet.

 Freshly-caught snakes may not eat at all.
 They may have to be force-fed until they are comfortable in their environment.

 Once it learns how to eat eggs on its own, it is fairly easy to feed your snake.
 One way to teach your snake to eat the quail or finch eggs you give it is to make them smell like a bird’s nest.

 An important thing to keep in mind is your snake doesn’t swallow eggshells.
 It splits the shell with strong spinal bones in its gullet, sucks out the inside, and it spits out the shell.
 Expect to find eggshells on the floor of your enclosure after your snake eats.

 If you are really creative, you can make a bird’s nest similar to what they encounter in the wild.
 You can place it in your branches and put your eggs in there.